Writing Better Prompts: How to Get More Out of AI Tools 2026

 Context - For whom and in what situation?

-Kuality requirements - Which specifications?
+Kuality Requirements - What specifications?

-Example - Give an example (optional)
+Example - Provide an example (optional)

-Tone - Which tone and style?
+Tone - What tone and style?

 Example of the ROCKET formula in action